3 Smart Managerial Feedback Tactics that Build Up Employee Engagement

 Effective managerial feedback grows employee engagement because it’s 100% honest, human, and nurturing.
 In this post, we discuss three tactics that will turn you into a black-belt feedback ninja manager who inspires and motivates employees and helps them grow, connect, and engage.

-However, focusing on his negatives during a performance review session won’t motivate Tom to improve.
-If anything, this type of feedback will have a detrimental impact on his engagement levels.
-Right now, Tom is slowly flipping through the latest job postings, completely convinced that it’s time for a career change.
+Focusing on the negative things your employees did during a performance review session won’t motivate them to improve.
+If anything, this type of feedback will have a detrimental impact on their engagement levels.

 Encourage employees to ask for conversations